 Then, on June 15, 2001, Dudley Moore was placed in the Queen's Birthday Honours list, in recognition of his various contributions to the comedic, motion picture and classical and popular music fields.
 Dudley received the Royal Citation at a ceremony at Buckingham Palace the subsequent weekend.
 The occasion marked Dudley's final public appearance.

-During Dudley's last days, he watched all the news stories concerning the recent wedding of his Arthur and Arthur 2 costar, Liza Minnelli, to producer David Gest, held at Fifth Avenue's spectacular Marble Collegiate Church in New York City, the former home of the late Dr. Norman Vincent Peale.
+During Dudley's last days, he watched all the news stories concerning the wedding of his Arthur and Arthur 2 costar, Liza Minnelli, to producer David Gest (they have since divorced), at Fifth Avenue's spectacular Marble Collegiate Church in New York City, the former home of the late Dr. Norman Vincent Peale.
 Then he, along with the rest of the world, watched the 74th Annual Academy Awards --- and saw history being made where he had once made his own history.
 It was his last glimpse of the Hollywood he so dearly loved.

 His supporting role as the lecherous Stanley Tibbets in Colin Higgins' Hitchockian comedy-thriller Foul Play (1978) convinced Pink Panther creator Blake Edwards to cast Dudley alongside Julie Andrews (Mrs. Edwards) in 10 (1979), also starring Bo Derek.
 From there, it was on to several other light romantic comedies before he landed what would become his most famous role --- the lovable millionaire drunk in Arthur (1980), co-starring Liza Minnelli and Sir John Gielgud.
 Then, in 1983, the men who made Superman fly, Alexander and Ilya Salkind, approached Dudley with an incredible opportunity: that of making his first British-based film project in over 20 years.
 That project would, of course, become Santa Claus: The Movie.